-OverviewAppeal was a Belgian game development studio formed by Yves Grolet, Franck Sauer and Yann Robert in the summer of 1995.
+OverviewAppeal is a Belgian game development studio formed by Yves Grolet, Franck Sauer and Yann Robert in the summer of 1995.
 The three had previously been working together on coin-op games at Art & Magic.
 The studio was founded with the purpose to create a blockbuster title based on new technology.
 They quickly teamed up with the French publishing house Infogrames and began work on their first title.

 Much of the development was spent on technology.
 Appeal focused on voxel-based graphics, opposed to Direct3D-accelerated graphics which required a separate 3D card.
 They also created an advanced AI system called GAIA and the graphics/sound rendering API Paradise.
 Most of that technology was tested in the 1997 game No Respect, a futuristic flying shooter that was met with mediocre reviews.
 It was only a side project for a flagship title they were working on, the action/adventure game Outcast released in July 1999.
 Although running at a low resolution of 512x384, the non-linear gameworld, the orchestrated music and the attention to the lush environment, story and general atmosphere brought praise to the game, also the first title of Belgian origin to make such an impact worldwide.
 The game sold 400,000 copies, but this was not as much as Infogrames had hoped, killing off the Dreamcast port and chances for an enhanced Windows version supporting 3D acceleration.